department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/Offline Mode.md

 Developers can enable offline mode without disconnecting from the network by navigating to the developer screen and enabling the Offline Debug toggle.
 This will add a toggle to the header representing the connection status.
 On for online, off for offline.
 This is helpful for testing ui, accessibility and basic functionality, but the features should still be tested by actually disabling the connection before features are pushed.
 To clear the offline cache, go to the developer settings screen and press 'Reset offline storage'.
 This will reset all queries to empty states.
 This is helpful for testing features that use data that loads immediately on app launch that is difficult to test with no data otherwise.
+When using a physical android device connected to Android Studio, the command `adb shell svc wifi enable|disable` can be used to enable or disable Wi-Fi.
+This is useful for simulating a mid-request disconnect as well as testing screen reader behavior without leaving the app to disconnect.

 ## Testing